-- The power of a true Scrum team is it's cross-functional character.
+- The power of a true Scrum team is its cross-functional character.
 Scrum team members don't stick to their role of e.g. backend developer when theirs a lot of testing to be done.
-They will work together to get all the testing realised.
+They will work together to get all the testing realized.
 This musketeer-attitude might feel uncomfortable;

 By writing about this topic I hope to gather more insights that will help me be a better coach.
 Therefore I would really appreciate it if you are willing to share some of your thoughts and experiences about it with me.
 Do you consider Scrum a framework that offers a suitable environment for team members with Asperger's?
 Do you recognize the advantages and disadvantages I mention?
 What is the best way a Scrum team should collaborate with a team member having Asperger's?